JAY-ASHAR/Automated-Excel-ETL-Business-Monitoring-Dashboard/README.md

 This project is an end-to-end Excel-based ETL and business monitoring system built using Power Query.
 I designed it to simulate a real-world multi-city quick commerce and subscription business where operational data comes from multiple sources and needs to be consolidated, validated, and analyzed automatically.

-The goal of this project was not just to build a dashboard, but to create a structured data pipeline inside Excel where business users can simply update raw files and click “Refresh All” to get updated insights.
+The goal of this project was not just to build a dashboard, but to create a structured data pipeline inside Excel where business users can simply update raw files and click Refresh All to get updated insights.

 ⸻